mas-chat/mas/README.md

 ## Development setup

-1. Install Redis and latest release of node.js (6.x)
+1. Install Redis and latest release of node.js (version 7.6 or later is required)

    On Mac you can do this by installing first [Homebrew](http://brew.sh/) and then